If you’ve been wondering, “DKIM vs SPF – What’s the difference?” you’ve come to the right place.

 What is Sender Policy Framework (SPF)?

-With your SPF records, your receiver’s inboxes will be able to let your email message through.
+Your SPF records allow your receiver’s inboxes to let your email message through.
 This is essential when you do cold emails, as it trusts you as an authentic email sender.
 It also makes an excellent filter since most scammers won’t even try to add their SPF records.

 SPF’s goal is to prevent spam by catching forgery.
 A domain’s owner can identify the same email servers the senders can send the message from with the help of SPF protocols.